Looking for next-level outdoor drinking destinations? Here are the 13 best rooftop bars in Charlotte.

 Rooftop pool deck with a backyard party vibe at the Omni hotel (open seasonally to the public).

-Details: The 41-year-old Omni Charlotte Hotel, one of the oldest hotels in Uptown, underwent a massive $30 million renovation a couple years ago, including major upgrades to the pool deck.
+Details: The Omni Charlotte Hotel, Queen City’s first large hotel in Uptown, underwent a massive $30 million renovation a few years ago, including major upgrades to the pool deck and all guest rooms.

 Gameday: A massive dual-sided LED screen (22′ wide x 12 ‘ high) makes this a unique spot to catch sporting events.